 Storing

-To store this brownie batter, place the mixture in an airtight container and store it in the fridge.
+To store this edible brownie batter cookie dough, place the leftovers in an airtight container and store it in the fridge.
 It will keep for up to two weeks!
 When ready to enjoy, let it soften slightly on the counter before serving or digging in with a spoon.

 Frequently asked questions